zamceaser/Window-Service-Test/README.md

 # Window-Service-Test
-Description: This windows service simply logs the current date every 5 seconds onto a txt file
+This windows service simply logs the current date every 5 seconds onto a txt file

 # Installing a Windows Service